idiocc/router/documentary/index.md

 %NPM: @idio/router%

-`@idio/router` is The Router For The Idio Web Server With Automatic Initialisation And Live Reload.
+`@idio/router` Is The Router Initialiser For The Idio Web Server With Live Reload.

 ```sh
 yarn add -E @idio/router